The goals of the Capstone Project are to:

 A three to four page section that focuses on integrating the elements of the program (i.e., academics, practical experience, and professional development) and that explains how the experiences have prepared the student to be an effective educator, administrator, and leader as a student affairs professional.

-In a group session schedule for mid spring, the students will present and explain their portfolio and statement and respond to questions from a panel of faculty and student affairs professionals.
-Each student will have had their portfolio and statement reviewed and approved ahead of time by their advisor.
+In a group session scheduled for mid spring (or late fall), the students will present and explain their portfolio and statement and respond to questions from a panel of faculty and student affairs professionals.
+Each student will have had their portfolio and statement reviewed and approved ahead of time by their adviser.
 The Capstone presentation is meant to be a celebration of students’ professional accomplishments rather than a defense of their work.